HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 ------
 Education

 1.**The University of California San Diego (UCSD)**, Sept.
 2026 - Jun.
 2028

    Master of Science in Computer Science and Engineering

-2. The Hong Kong University of Science and Technology,   Sept.
+2. **The Hong Kong University of Science and Technology**, Sept.
 2022 - Jun.
 2026

    B.Eng in Computer Science and Engineering with an Extended Major in Artificial Intelligence

    Research Lab: The Pervasive Intelligence Laboratorym

-3. Korea Advanced Institute of Science and Technology ,   Feb 2025 - Jun 2025
+3. **Korea Advanced Institute of Science and Technology**, Feb 2025 - Jun 2025

    Undergraduate Student Exchange Program